robinstickel/robinstickel.com/README.md

 robinstickel.com source
 =================================================

 This is the source for my personal website, blog and portfolio running at [robinstickel.com](http://robinstickel.com).
 All content is written by me, Robin Stickel.
-The site is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](http://pages.github.com).
+The site is built with [Jekyll](https://jekyllrb.com/) and hosted with [Uberspace](http://uberspace.de).

-See [GitHub Pages](http://pages.github.com) to learn how to publish your own site.

 License
 =======